HanJi-UCD/MS-ATCNN/README.md

 # MS-ATCNN
-This is the codes work for: ''Mobility-Supporting A-TCNN for HLWNets''
+This is the code work for: ''Mobility-Supporting ATCNN in HLWNets''

+# This is not the final code version